|Homepage:||Click to visit|

 Academic Course (1 credit):

 Students also enroll in a TWC academic course, which meets once a week in the evening for approximately 2.5 hours at various sites around the city.
 As with the internship, students earn a letter grade for the academic course taken and that is reported on the Dickinson transcript, but the grade is not calculated as part of the student's GPA.

-Independent Study (1 credit):
+Independent Study Project (1 credit):

 The Washington Center arranges additional excursions for students.

 Specific dates for site visits and events in and around the Washington, D.C. metro area will be organized and announced during the semester.

 No, unfortunately, for logistical and academic reasons non program participants are not able to join the program for excursions.